 - Drive to Pisoderi ski resort, drink hot chocolate, and ski on its great slopes.
 Pisoderi is of the 19 organized ski resorts in Greece

-- Discover traditional Nymfaio village and visit the Arcturos bear sanctuary
+- Discover the traditional Nymfaio village and visit the Arcturos bear sanctuary

 Where Best to stay in Prespes Lakes: